 Petioles are the small stems that connect the leaves to the main stems of the plant.
 Because of the differences in growth habits, pothos have petioles that are indented towards the stem they connect to, while philodendrons have petioles that are fully rounded.
 Philodendron petioles also tend to be thinner than the petioles of pothos.

 Another way to tell the difference between pothos versus philodendron is to look for the presence of cataphylls.
 When new leaves grow on a trailing philodendron, they emerge from cataphylls, which are essentially small leaves that encase and protect the new leaf as it grows.
 They usually remain on the plant after the new leaf has unfurled, eventually drying up and falling off.
 Pothos do not grow new leaves in this manner.
 Rather than emerging from cataphylls, new leaves on pothos plants simply grow and unfurl from the previous leaf.

 Admittedly, pothos and philodendrons have very similar needs when it comes to light, soil, water, and temperature, and both are considered to be low-maintenance houseplants.
 However, there are a couple of minor differences that are useful to know.

 There is another plant that often gets confused with both pothos and philodendrons.
-Scandipsus pictus is another plant in the aroid family that goes by the common name satin pothos, although it is not actually a pothos at all.
-It is characterized by a vining growth habit, and shimmery silver patches across all of its leaves that gives it an iridescent glow and has very similar growth requirements to both pothos and philodendron.
+Scindapsus pictus is another plant in the aroid family that goes by the common name satin pothos, although it is not actually a pothos at all.
+It is characterized by a vining growth habit and shimmery silver patches across all of its leaves that give it an iridescent glow, and it has very similar growth requirements to both pothos and philodendron.
 However, the characteristic leaf pattern of satin pothos usually makes it easy to identify.

 There are many varieties of pothos and trailing philodendrons that look similar to one another.
 The general guidelines outlined here will help you to identify any species of pothos or trailing philodendron with ease.